OCA/e-commerce/website_sale_variant_extra_fields/readme/DESCRIPTION.md

 - product variant fields can be selected, in addition to product template fields;
-- more field types are supported: numbers, dates, datetimes, dropdown (selection) values and linked records, in addition to char and binary fields;
+- more field types are supported: multi-line text, numbers, dates, datetimes, dropdown (selection) values and linked records, in addition to char and binary fields;
 - when a variant field is selected, its value refreshes live on the product page as soon as the customer picks a different combination of attributes.
   - decimal numbers are displayed with the number of decimals configured for the